Agritourism – An Overview

 Agritourism is a field that is growing in popularity as producers try to diversify and increase profits.
 By combining agriculture and tourism, agritourism offers new sources of revenue but also presents potential problems and legal complications to agritourism operators.

 Simply stated, agritourism could be thought of as the crossroads of tourism and agriculture.
-Stated more technically, agritourism can be defined as a form of commercial enterprise that links agricultural production and/or processing with tourism in order to attract visitors onto a farm, ranch, or other agricultural business for the purposes of entertaining and/or educating the visitors and generating income for the farm, ranch, or business owner.
+Stated more technically, agritourism can be defined as a form of commercial enterprise that links agricultural production and/or processing with tourism to attract visitors onto a farm, ranch, or other agricultural business for the purposes of entertaining and/or educating the visitors while generating income for the farm, ranch, or business owner.

 Regardless of the exact definition or terminology, any definition of agritourism should include the following four factors: